Lovat Dickson: Biography

 In 1938, Dickson sold his catalogue to the publisher Peter Llewelyn Davies and joined the staff of Macmillan & Company in London.
 In 1940 he became a director and the following year, 1941, he was appointed the company’s general manager, a position he held until his retirement in 1964.
+In 1944, he published Out of the West Land, a roman à clef recounting his youth in 1920s Canada.